NAMI Chippewa Valley's mission is to provide education, support and advocacy to families and individuals living with a mental illness.

 For more than 6 years, National Alliance on Mental Illness Chippewa Valley has devoted its energy to passionately educating, supporting and advocating for the families and individuals living with a mental illness in the Chippewa Valley.
 Find out how you can contribute to the future of someone in need through donations of money and time. .

-We are actively recruiting individuals who are interested in volunteering to teach our Family-to-Family and Basics classes.
+We are actively recruiting individuals who are interested in volunteering to teach our Family-to-Family, Basics and Peer-to-Peer classes.
 All costs to attend the training are covered.
 Requirements are to be a NAMI member, highly recommended to have taken a NAMI Family class yourself previously, and to have a close family member who is living with a mental illness that you have had experiences helping.
 We also are looking for Individuals in recovery who are able to lead Peer support programs.
 Please contact us if you are interested.

 Work with members in your community and make a difference